-It is important to spay and neuter your dog not only from preventing unwanted pregnancies it will also help prevent serious health concerns.
+It is important to spay and neuter your dog not only from preventing unwanted pregnancies it will also help to prevent serious health concerns.
 When a female gets spayed, she is no longer at risk for pyometra, an infection in the uterus that can be life-threatening.

 How old should a dog be before they are neutered/spayed?

 We spay and neuter dogs starting at 6 months of age.
 For a female, this is usually before her first heat.
 We can spay or neuter a dog at any age, so if you have an older dog we still recommend getting them spayed or neutered.
 For females, if they have just had a heat, we want to wait 12 weeks after she has finished her heat to get her spayed.